SPRITZ-Research-Group/ctf-writeups/googlectf-2017/reversing/counting/README.md

 0
 ```

 So `r25` is never incremented.
 This is interesting because its initial value is zero, so we can assume `r25 = 0` in the entire program.
-This allow us to translate code like `CDEC r25, next1, next2` into an uncoditional jump to `next2`.
+This allows us to translate code like `CDEC r25, next1, next2` into an unconditional jump to `next2`.

 We can check how many return registers are actually used by calls: